kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 Method calls *represent the behaviour of the object*.

 As a general advice, you should not expose the internal state of your class to others;
 you should expose your behaviour.
-If followed, this simple advice allows you to build great abstractions that are easy to use and understand.
-For example, when using the `Future` API in Java 8, you do not have to think about the possible locks that may exist in the internal representation of a `CompletableFuture` instance, you just use it according to its defined behaviour, i.e. public methods.
+If followed, you will build abstractions that are easy to use and understand.
+For example, when using the `Future` API from Java 8, you do not have to think about the possible locks that may exist in the internal representation of a `CompletableFuture` instance, you just use it according to its defined behaviour, i.e. public methods.